Best air mattress for 2020: SoundAsleep, REI and more compared

 - Warranty: One year

 Designed for camping, the Lightspeed Outdoors Air Bed Mattress lives up to its name: At 6 pounds, pump included, it's undeniably lightweight.
 It comes with a storage bag and a compact, battery-operated pump, which takes four D cells (not included).
-Compared to a typical plug-in pump, the Lightspeed bed comes up short.
+Compared to a typical plug-in air pump, the Lightspeed bed comes up short.
 I let it run for more than 6 minutes but could never get this mattress as fully inflated as I wanted.
-(The pump's "deflate" setting is similarly inefficient.
+(The "deflate" setting on the air pump is similarly inefficient.
 I'd recommend saving the batteries and rolling up the mattress to expel air manually.)

 Note that I observed that the Amazon price for this mattress varied between $40 and $100 while I was working on this article, with some colors being more expensive than others.

-The bottom line: Best suited to car camping, the lightweight and reasonably priced Lightspeed Outdoors air mattress is noteworthy for its use of alternative materials and will make a good choice for those sensitive to the pungent off-gassing of many plastic air mattresses.
+The bottom line: Best suited to car camping, the lightweight and reasonably priced Lightspeed Outdoors air mattress is far cushier than a sleeping pad.
+It's noteworthy for its use of alternative materials and will make a good choice for those sensitive to the pungent off-gassing of many plastic air mattresses.

 - Price: $299